 Socratic Discussion History Online Classes

 We are happy to offer an interesting and exciting course list for the 2018/2019 school year.
 Our courses follow the engaging Classical Historian method, as described in great detail in our free, online book, Classical Education in History.
 Our courses teach the skills of the historian, challenge students to research and analyze various perspectives, and respectfully and honestly guide students in thoughtful and honest analysis, Socratic discussion, and interpretation of the past.
+Course materials are a combination of primary source documents (literature written by eyewitnesses to history) and a high quality and engaging survey book.
 The Classical Historian is inspired by the best that is offered in the Great Tradition of Western Education: honesty, virtue, patience, logical analysis of evidence and conclusions, and belief in the truth.
 The Classical Historian is dedicated to promoting the American experiment of self-government under law, rooted in its Judeo-Christian and Greco-Roman heritage.
 We believe in American exceptionalism and teach patriotism through all our materials.

 Elementary School (Grades 3-5), Taught Thursdays, click HERE for Schedule